History of Hickory Run State Park

 After the flood of 1862, transportation on the Lehigh Canal was replaced by

 railroads; but Hickory Run still had a station along the river.

 A Fiery End

 As the logging continued, forest fires became a problem.
-The clear-cut land regrew with tangles of blueberries and small trees.
-The ground dried easily because there was less shade and any spark could start a fire.
-In 1875, the Great Fire began by Mud Run and smoldered for several days before leaping to life and sweeping north to Monroe County.
+In 1875, the Great Fire began near Mud Run and smoldered for several days moving north to Monroe County.

 The National Park Service Years

-The camp was built in the large, open field by the CCC Dam, beside what is the current campground.
-A playground and bluebird nest boxes now occupy the site where once 200 young men had their camp.
-The stone walls at the bottom of the field are remains from the camp.
+(CCC) established Camp NP-6.
+The camp was adjacent to the current campground by the CCC Dam.
+A playground and open field now occupy the site where 200 young men had their camp.

 In 1945, the Hickory Run National Recreation Demonstration Area was transferred to the Commonwealth of Pennsylvania and became Hickory Run State Park.